 The Montbell Mirage Parka is a great down parka that’s ultralight but still loaded with features.
 Insulated with 900 fill power down, it is super comfortable to wear and has a fully featured hood adjustment, so you can resize it to fit perfectly.
 My only real concern with Mirage is the thickness and durability of the 7 denier ballistic nylon used for its exterior fabric.
 The shell is easy to puncture and will abrade in high friction areas more quickly than jackets made with thicker materials.
 That’s not a deal-breaker, provided you stock up on Tenacious Tape and are proactive about patching holes and thinning fabric.

 Disclosure: Montbell provided the author with a jacket for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches